Xinjiangtitan

 Xinjiangtitan (新疆巨龙 (Xīnjiāngjùlóng)) is an extinct genus of mamenchisaurid sauropod that lived during the Middle Jurassic of what is now Xinjiang, northwestern China.
 Its type and only species is Xinjiangtitan shanshanesis (鄯善新疆巨龙 (Shànshàn Xīnjiāngjùlóng)), known from a single incomplete skeleton recovered from the Qiketai Formation.
-The holotype preserves one of the most complete vertebral columns of any sauropod found in Asia, and has the longest complete neck known for any animal.
+This holotype preserves one of the most complete vertebral columns of any sauropod found in Asia, and has the longest complete neck known for any animal.

 Discovery

-The type specimen of Xinjiangtitan shanshanesis was discovered by a joint expedition of Jilin University, Shenyang Normal University, and Xinjiang Geological Survey Institutute in 2012, from a quarry 8 km south of Qiketai, Xinjiang.
+The type specimen of Xinjiangtitan shanshanesis was discovered by a joint expedition of Jilin University, Shenyang Normal University, and Xinjiang Geological Survey Institute in 2012, from a quarry 8 km south of Qiketai, Xinjiang.
 In 2013, before the specimen had been fully excavated, Wu Wen-hao, Zhou Chang-fu, Oliver Wings, Toru Sekiha and Dong Zhiming described it as a new genus and species, Xinjiangtitan shanshanesis.
 The generic name is derived from Xinjiang, and from titan, giant in Greek mythology.
 The specific name, shanshanesis, is derived from an alternative name for the county where it was found, Shanshan, named after the ancient Shanshan Kingdom.
 The specific name is occasionally misspelled as "shanshanensis" or "shashaensis", which are invalid spellings even though the correct form would indeed have been "shanshanensis" rather than shanshanesis, as the Latin suffix "-ensis" meaning "from", was used to create the name.
 Continued excavation of the type specimen revealed that the neck and tail were nearly complete.

+The specimen was originally reported as being from the Qigu Formation (Late Jurassic), but it was subsequently considered to be from the Qiketai Formation (Middle Jurassic).

 Fossils

 Xinjiangtitan shanshanesis is known from a single specimen, the holotype SSV12001, which consists of a nearly complete vertebral column preserved in articulation, as well as a partial skull, partial pelvis, and most of the left hind limb.
-The neck, of which all 18 vertebrae are present, is nearly 15 meters long and is the longest complete neck ever discovered of any animal.
-The vertebral column is overall among the most complete of any sauropod specimen from Asia.
-The cervical and dorsal vertebrae have been described in detail.
-The specimen was originally reported as being from the Qigu Formation (Late Jurassic), but it was subsequently considered to be from the Qiketai Formation (Middle Jurassic).
+The neck, of which all 18 vertebrae are present, is nearly 15 m long and is the longest complete neck ever discovered of any animal; these cervical vertebrae were described in 2018.
+The dorsal vertebrae were described in 2022.
+Overall, the vertebral column is among the most complete of any sauropod specimen from Asia.